Chapter 2: The Infrastructure of Trust

 There’s nothing obviously wrong with this process.
 It produces a document that looks professional.
 It communicates findings.
 But it has a critical flaw: it leaves no trail.

-More fundamentally, this workflow treats research as a performance that produces a static artifact—the final document—rather than as a process that should be transparent and verifiable.
+More fundamentally, this workflow treats research as a performance that produces a static artifact, the final document, rather than as a process that should be transparent and verifiable.
 The product (the Word doc) hides the decisions that shaped it.
-And those decisions matter enormously.
+And as the replication crisis demonstrated, those decisions matter enormously.

 Code as Documentation

-In 1984, computer scientist Donald Knuth proposed something he called “literate programming.”
+In 1984, computer scientist Donald Knuth proposed something he called “literate programming” (Knuth, 1984).
 The idea was simple but radical: what if code and explanation existed in the same document, woven together so that a reader could understand not just what the program did but why it did it that way?

 Here’s what that looks like in practice: